-Do you need a quick, fast base map for your GIS, CAD, or web services?
-AGRC provides several multi-scale base map and imagery service options that deliver pre-rendered base map tiles to your platform as fast as your internet connection will allow.
+Do you need a quick base map for your GIS, CAD, or web services?
+AGRC provides several multiscale base map and imagery service options that deliver prerendered base map tiles to your platform as fast as your internet connection will allow.

-Everyone wanting to use the AGRC base maps needs to have a free account and a quad word key created for them.
+If you want to use the AGRC base maps, you’ll need to have a free account and a quad word key created for you.

 AGRC’s cloud-based server, Discover, provides imagery and base map services in an OGC standard WMTS and WMS in the Web Mercator WGS84 projection (wkid: 3857).
-There are over 20 services available from Discover that are free to use.
-A subset of services do require a signed license agreement.
+Discover offers over 20 services that are free to use (but a few services do require a signed license agreement.

-Each cache consists of around 3 to 17 million 256 pixel square tiles that can range from 15G to over 200GB.
+Each cache consists of around 3 to 17 million 256-pixel square tiles ranging from 15G to over 200GB.
 These caches are standardized on a subset of the Google, Microsoft, and esri scale levels that apply to our state.
 The update schedule will keep you in the loop as to when the tiles were last updated.
-If you would like to download imagery visit the aerial photography data page.
+If you would like to download imagery, visit the aerial photography data page.

 The Services on Discover

-Terrain: This base map highlights elevation with mountain peak elevation labels, contour lines, ski resorts, as well as many other places of interest.
+Terrain: This base map highlights elevation and features mountain peak elevation labels, contour lines, and locations of ski resort locations and other places of interest.

 AGRC maintains a very minimal cache called Lite.
-It is very muted in color and does not distract from data overlayed on top of it.
+It is very muted in color and does not distract from data overlaid on top of it.

 Up next is the Imagery base map.
 This tile set shows the Google aerial photography.
-You will need to qualify for an organizational account login to use to this base map for licensing reasons.
+For licensing reasons, you will need to qualify for an organizational account login to use to this base map.

-An exciting offering, that we call squiggles and dots internally, is a service called Overlay.
-This is a transparent set of tiles that displays styled roads and placenames.
-This can be overlayed on data for reference.
+An exciting offering (that we call squiggles and dots internally) is a service called Overlay.
+This is a transparent set of tiles that displays styled roads and plac-enames.
+This can be overlaid on data for reference.
 Combining this with Imagery can create a desired Hybrid effect.

-We have the Color Infrared, Address Points and Topo caches.
-The Color Infrared is a neat way to look at vegetation while the Topo cache contains all of the USGS Quad Sheets.
-The Topo cache displays the most relevant quad sheet (250K, 100K and 24K) depending on your scale.
+We have the Color Infrared, Address Points, and Topo caches.
+The Color Infrared is a neat way to look at vegetation, while the Topo cache contains all of the USGS Quad Sheets.
+The Topo cache displays the most relevant quad sheet (i.e., 250K, 100K, or 24K) depending on your scale.
 The Address Points cache is a fast way to view around 2.5 million address points.

-There are also historical NAIP and Google imagery.
+There is also historical NAIP and Google imagery.